 The rest, as they say, is history.

 Babe takes great pride in teaching America to hunt and fish, and has done so since the 1980s.
-In addition to entertaining and educating his loyal fans every week on numerous cable/satellite and broadcast stations (including Versus and FSN), Babe has appeared on national talk shows and within the pages of People magazine, The Saturday Evening Post and other leading publications.
+In addition to entertaining and educating his loyal fans every week on numerous cable/satellite and broadcast stations (including Versus, CBS Sports, American Hero’s Channel, Destination America, Fox Sports North, Wild Tv, Spectrum Sports, Comcast Sports Network and FSN), Babe has appeared on national talk shows and within the pages of People magazine, The Saturday Evening Post and other leading publications.
 He continues to write nationally-syndicated fishing, hunting and conservation columns read by millions.

-According to hunter, angler and family man Babe Winkelman, “I’ve been blessed to make the outdoors my life for over 30 years.
+According to hunter, angler and family man Babe Winkelman, “I’ve been blessed to make the outdoors my life for nearly 40 years.
 God willing, I’ll continue for many more.”

 “I’ve been hunting since I was 8 years old,” Babe remembers, “when my dad would take us out for pheasants.
 I shot my first deer when I was 12.”
 A brief glance at Babe’s huge trophy room and you get a feel for his many accomplishments since boyhood.
 His most cherished trophies are the Pope and Young whitetails that adorn his walls, his moose that made the cover of Pope and Young’s magazine, and his Boone and Crockett mule deer and whitetail.
 He learned at an early age that things don’t just happen in nature, but that wildlife responds in predictable patterns based on a relationship of cause and effect.
 He learned to “Master the Patterns of Nature,” a truism which soon became the trademark slogan for the “Outdoor Secrets” television series.